huggingface/chat-ui/README.md

 HF_ACCESS_TOKEN=<your access token>
 ```

-### MongoDB
+### Database

 The chat history is stored in a MongoDB instance, and having a DB instance available is needed for Chat UI to work.

-You can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within the free tier.
-After which you can set the `MONGODB_URL` variable in `.env.local` to match your instance.
+You can use a local MongoDB instance.

-Another alternative is to use a local MongoDB instance.
 The easiest way is to spin one up is using docker:

 ```bash
 docker run -d -p 27017:27017 --name mongo-chatui mongo:latest
 ```

 In which case the url of your DB will be `MONGODB_URL=mongodb://localhost:27017`.

+Alternatively, you can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within the free tier.
+After which you can set the `MONGODB_URL` variable in `.env.local` to match your instance.

 ### Hugging Face Access Token